HCL-TECH-SOFTWARE/appscan-standard-pyscan/README.md

 	- Open your Python file or module, and click Run > Run module.
 	- Write Python code in the console and run it.

 Example
 These steps will modify a fuzz word in the demo site requests, which will be printed to the console.
-1) In Appscan, open the demo.testfire.com .scan file.
+1) In AppScan, open demo.testfire.net.scant (Starting URL is already configured).
 2) Click Tools > Extension > Start Pyscan.
 3) From the console menu click File > Open, then locate and select “PyscanFuzzerUtil.py”(in the ZIP file you downloaded), then click Run > Run Module.

 ===========================================================

-E) Referencing AppScan methods
+E) Use AppScan methods

 You can call AppScan SDK methods from your Python script.
 The SDK documentation is located in your AppScan Docs folder, which by default is:
 "C:\Program Files (x86)\HCL\AppScan Standard\Docs\AppScanSDK.chm"